Design-Based Inference for Spatial Experiments under Unknown Interference: Estimation and inference

-As a simple difference in means, the Hajek estimator can be rewritten as the ordinary least squares estimator for a regression of the intervention points' circle averages on a constant term and the intervention points' treatment indicators:
+As a simple difference in means, the Hajek estimator is algebraically equivalent to a least square regression of the circle averages on an intercept and treatment indicators of the intervention nodes: